Australian-Imaging-Service/xnat4tests/README.rst

     assert [p.name for p in (config.xnat_root_dir / "archive").iterdir()] == [PROJECT]

-    # Remove the container after you are done (not strictly necessary)
+    # Remove the container after you are done (not strictly necessary).
+To avoid
+    # having to wait for XNAT to restart each time before you run your tests, you can
+    # skip this line and start_xnat will attempt to use the instance that is already
+    # running
     stop_xnat(config)

 Alternatively, if you are using Pytest then you can set up the connection as